Boringdon Hall: Description

 The house was described by Polwhele in the 18th century as "ruinous".
 In about 1800 the whole range east of the entrance porch was demolished, and by 1980 only the walls were standing.
 In 1986 the restoration of the building began on completion of which it has been used as a hotel.

-The double-height great hall survives largely intact and is situated to the left from the now lost screens passage on entering the porch.
+The double-height great hall survives largely intact, and is situated to the left from the now-lost screens passage on entering the porch.
 Two double-height windows are situated on the south side of the Hall, whilst on the north side is the large granite fireplace, on the lintel of which is carved the arms of Parker, and above which on the chimney breast is a very large ornamental plaster depiction of the royal coat of arms of King Charles I (1625–1649), dated to 1640.
-On either side of the arms is a larger than lifesize female figure, to the viewer's left, Peace, and to the right the figure of Plenty, holding a cornucopia.
+On either side of the arms are larger-than-lifesize female figures, to the viewer's left, Peace, and to the right the figure of Plenty, holding a cornucopia.

 Many of the door-frames are of granite, yet are not in their original positions, for example that now forming the entrance to the great hall from the screens passage, which has been removed, was formerly in the south-east room, where it had been used as a fireplace.
 The ornate plaster ceiling of the great hall is said by Pevsner to be a modern pastiche, albeit well-executed.
 At each end of the hall is a gallery.

 Boringdon Arch, a Roman-style triumphal arch designed by Robert Adam, was built in 1783 on the way connecting Boringdon Hall to Saltram House owned by the same family.
 It is located about 1 mile west of Boringdon Hall at the entrance to Boringdon Park Golf Club in Plymbridge Road.
 It is grade II listed, and was offered for sale in 2014, but no buyers were found.
 It is in a state of disrepair, and is on the English Heritage at Risk Register.